qixucen/qixucen.github.io/_pages/about.md

 He is passionate about hackathons and has secured significant prizes in various competitions organized by prominent Chinese internet companies.
 His motto is to venture forth like bounty hunters!

-His research interests primarily focus on Natural Language Processing (NLP), particularly Large Language Model (LLM)-based Agents and LLM Reasoning.
-Recently, his work has centered on agentic workflow optimization and the development of reasoning frameworks leveraging inference-time scaling techniques.
-His research in this area began during his internship at [Kwai](https://www.kuaishou.com/), where he gained hands-on experience in exploring and advancing these technologies.
+His research interests primarily focus on Natural Language Processing (NLP), particularly LLM Agents and LLM Reasoning.
+Recently, his work has centered on agentic workflow optimization and the development of reasoning frameworks leveraging test-time scaling techniques.

 # 🔥 News
 - *2024.02.11*: &nbsp;🥳🥳 [AFlow](https://arxiv.org/abs/2410.10762) is accepted by ICLR 2025 as an <span style="color: red;">Oral</span>!